geetpurohit/Snakes-Revenge/readme.md

 # DEMO GAMEPLAY
-This game seems easy, but with The Ancient Exponen
+This game seems easy, but with The Ancient Exponent, it is *exponentially* harder.

 https://user-images.githubusercontent.com/68968629/143848822-6a672c11-80f2-4626-a4e0-57eb88dcace7.mp4

-t, it is *exponentially* harder.
+* QOL update - change resolution in main.py before running it.